 Environment

 So there was nothing to worry about.
+No really.
+LOL.
 Generations came and generations went.
-We humans were spirits trapped in bodies which were merely vehicles.
-What we did or didn't do to the Earth during our custodianship really didn't matter, for the question that really mattered was: Where Would We Spend Eternity?…
+We humans were infinite spirits trapped inside bodies which were merely vehicles.
+What we did or didn't do to the Earth during our custodianship really didn't matter, for the only question that truly mattered was: Where Would We Spend Eternity?… /s

 Topic Images